sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## ID Tokens
 All ID Tokens MUST be signed by the OpenID Provider's private signature key.
-ID Tokens MAY be encrypted using the appropriate key of the requesting client.
+ID Tokens MAY be encrypted using the appropriate key of the requesting Client.

 The ID Token MUST expire and SHOULD have an active lifetime no longer than five minutes.
 Since the ID token is consumed by the Client and not presented